wanhive/hub/docs/README.md

 * **Overlay hub** acts as an intermediary between the IoT endpoints and ensures movement of data between the connected devices.
 * **Development files** for application development in C++ programming language.

-This package doesn't include
+### Recommended packages

-* **Wanhive IoT web console** a web application for the management of users and IoT endpoints.
+* [Wanhive IoT web console](https://github.com/wanhive/webconsole) a web application for the management of users and IoT endpoints.
+* [Wanhive EndPoint](https://github.com/wanhive/endpoint.java) Endpoint development library in the Java programming language.

 # Resources